 Another challenge healthcare marketers face is establishing ownership for review responding and ensuring that it doesn’t solely become the responsibility of one department.

 During a panel discussion, Heidi Shalev, Director of Marketing and Communications for Austin Regional Clinic, recounted how her team found the most success when working cross-functionally with risk managers and clinic managers to address online feedback.

 “We work closely with our practice managers and our risk managers.
 We [marketing] will draft a response [to a review], then we’ll send it over to our practice or clinic managers since they know the history of the visit.
 Then it will be sent to our risk manager, so they can add information,” she added.

-	Shalev continued to explain that this joint effort between Marketing, the clinic and the risk manager help to ensure that the someone has addressed the issue, the response is HIPAA compliant, and that it resolves the complaint.
+Shalev continued to explain that this joint effort between Marketing, the clinic and the risk manager helps to ensure that the someone has addressed the issue, the response is HIPAA-compliant, and that it resolves the complaint.